 Stay safe online

-Step 1: Keep your PC secure
+Step 1: Keep your device secure

 Anti-virus software has improved significantly over the last few years.
 As new viruses appear, anti-virus firms update their solutions to stop them.
-You should ensure you have anti-virus software installed on your computer and that you are running the most up to date version.
+You should ensure you have anti-virus software installed on your device and that you are running the most up to date version.

 Spyware are hidden programs that contain malicious code that can record details of your internet activity.
 You should make sure you are able to detect and remove any of these programs using anti-virus software and other commercially available products.